brhoades/blag/_drafts/react-pitfalls.md

 ## Introduction
 React has some common pitfalls that I see developers fall into when designing components.
 The most common seem to center around readability and performance.
 Now, there's easily a dozen [good]() [articles](http://americanexpress.io/clean-code-dirty-code/) [about]() [React]() [best]() [practices]() but these lean abstract with contrived examples.
 Personally, I find it much easier to see where people made mistakes, see how we fixed them, and then break those examples down.

-All code in this post is _real code_ that exists or did exist.
-Names were changed and content was trimmed for simplicity, but the structure is the same.
-Some of this code was written by someone else, some of it I wrote (in the past).
-It's important to emphasize that the intention isn't to shame anyone, but rather to learn from mistakes.

 ## Deadly Pitfalls
 These pitfalls are *bad*.
 These cause undefined, unperformant, or undeseriable behavior and also tend to be difficult to debug, hard to understand, or not reusable.